speeches/git-init/slides/basics.md

 ---

 # Ignore List
-You can define to ignore some files
+You can define file patterns to ignore

 for your entire project